 So, perhaps you wonder, if digital transformation is so rewarding, why do many businesses hold back?

 There are also barriers to digital transformation.
 You may not be surprised to know now that not having enough people with digital skills is on top of these barriers.
-Comes in second place, a lack of sufficient understanding of what digital transformation is and who can assist with the process.
+Another barrier is a lack of sufficient understanding of what digital transformation is and who can assist with the process.

 That gives you one more reason why your business needs digital training.
 A powerfully-skilled and well-equipped team will distinguish your customer experience and therefore, distinguish your name in the market.